zooniverse/Panoptes-Front-End/app/pages/lab-fem/README.md

   in the adjacent `./lab` folder.
 Compare the modifications by running, e.g.
   `diff app/pages/lab/workflow.cjsx app/pages/lab-fem/workflow.cjsx`

+At the moment, this is how the FEMLabRouter determine if we should use a FEM-compatible pages:
+- Use FEM Lab if ANY one or more of the following conditions are met:
+  - Project is already using the FEM Classifier (i.e. has its slug registered in the monorepo routes)
+  - Project has `experimental_tools.femLab = true`
+  - `?femLab=true` query param is set
+- Use PFE Lab in all other cases, OR if `?pfeLab=true` query param is set.

 Context: in 2019(-ish?), the Zooniverse started to migrate its front end website/classifier from the Panoptes-Front-End (PFE) codebase to the newer Front-End-Monorepo (FEM) codebase.
 As of 2021, the migration is still ongoing.